Microsoft's president to push Activision deal at EU hearing; Google, Nvidia also present

 By Foo Yun Chee

-Smith will lead a delegation of 18 senior executives, including Microsoft Gaming Chief Executive Officer Phil Spencer, while Activision will be represented by its CEO Robert Kotick according to a European Commission document seen by Reuters.
+Smith will lead a delegation of 18 senior executives, including Microsoft Gaming Chief Executive Officer Phil Spencer, while Activision will be represented by its CEO Robert Kotick, a European Commission document seen by Reuters showed.

-Sony, which wants the deal to be blocked, is sending its gaming chief Jim Ryan.
+Sony, which wants the deal to be blocked, sent its gaming chief Jim Ryan.

-Alphabet's GOOGL.O Google and chip designer and computing firm Nvidia Corp NVDA.O, which has a gaming business, will also be taking part in the hearing, the EU document showed.
+Alphabet's GOOGL.O Google and chip designer and computing firm Nvidia Corp NVDA.O, which has a gaming business, also took part in the hearing.

 "The European Commission asked for our views in the course of their inquiries into this issue.
 We will continue to cooperate in any processes, when requested, to ensure all views are considered," a Google spokesperson said.

 Nvidia declined to comment.
-The European Games Developer Federation (EGDF), which has said the deal will allow Microsoft to challenge Apple AAPL.O, Google and Tencent, is one of the participants.
+The European Games Developer Federation, which has said the deal will allow Microsoft to challenge Apple AAPL.O, Google and Tencent, is one of the participants.

 Video game distributor Valve, video game publisher Electronic Arts EA.O and the German competition watchdog and its peers in Belgium, the Czech Republic, Finland, France, Italy, Portugal, Spain and Sweden will also be taking part in the event.